Clicky

 What is the difference between a mobility scooter and an electric scooter?

-The main difference between mobility scooters and electric scooters is that mobility scooters are meant to help facilitate the mobility of elderly and disabled individuals.
-Mobility scooters are available in 3 and 4-wheel configurations and feature easy to use bi-lateral paddles for accelerating and reversing the scooter.
-Electric scooters on the other hand, are meant for recreational purposes and generally feature 2 or 3 wheels.
+Mobility scooters and electric scooters are different.
+The first exist to help facilitate the lives of elderly and disabled individuals.
+Mobility scooters are available in 3 and 4-wheel configurations.
+They feature easy to use bi-lateral paddles for speeding up and reversing.

-Do you need a driving Licence for a mobility scooter?
+Do you need a driving licence for a mobility scooter?

 Can you ride an electric scooter on the sidewalk in Canada?